 Keep your scalp healthy.

-While those splintering ends may be seen on the far tips of our tresses, hair health really begins with scalp health.
+While those splitting ends may be seen on the far tips of our tresses, hair health really begins with scalp health.
 While it’s important to keep your scalp clean, you’ll want to take care not to over-wash, which will only lead to more shampooing and ultimately, dryer strands.
 When it’s time to wash, keep the suds on your skin (aka up top at your scalp), and save conditioning for the ends.

 The bottom (hair) line…